Dystopia: Road to Utopia: Background and promotion

 On January 4, 2021, it was reported that Dreamcatcher had been working on an album that connects the story contained in "Boca", the lead single of their fifth EP Dystopia: Lose Myself.

 Commercial performance

 On January 30, Dreamcatcher Company revealed that Dystopia: Road to Utopia has sold more than 60,000 copies in just three days (according to the statistics of Hanteo Chart), and the sales on the day of release has surpassed the first week sales of the previous EP, Dystopia: Lose Myself.
 The EP debuted at number one on the GAON charts, making it the first album of the group to reach the number one position.
 In its first month, the EP surpassed 90,000 copies sold.

 Composition

 Songs

 The lead single "Odd Eye" is a nu metal with a strong rock sound and hip hop elements.
 It conveys the story of the EP implicitly, with a deep and strong will to move forward once again towards a true utopia.

-Soompi described "Odd Eye" as "a powerful song that mixes rock and hip hop elements.
-The lower register of a piano was used to give off a holy vibe.
-In the chorus, the vocal melody overlaps with a distorted guitar sound, creating a more attention-grabbing piece."